Uvacoder/port-scriptedpixels/content/blog/getting-started-with-vue.md

 ## Initiating Vue
 We've requested the Vue framework from `https://www.unpkg.com/vue@3` and we now have a `Vue` object in our global scope.
 You can check this by opening the `index.html` file with LiveServer and opening the dev-tools & the console tab.
 Type `Vue` and press the enter key.
 You should see something like this being returned:

-<article-image src="blog/getting-started-with-vue/vue-global-object.png" alt="the Vue global object in the browser's dev-tools console tab" class="mb-5" ></article-image>

-_This is very much like how we load jQuery_
+<article-image src="blog/getting-started-with-vue/vue-global-object.png" alt="the Vue global object in the browser's dev-tools console tab" ><template v-slot:caption>_This is very much like how we load jQuery_</template></article-image>

 To start using Vue we have to tell it where to work its magic.
 Lets add some HTML to the document.
 The ID we use here will be used later.